stevedonovan/gentle-intro/src/7-shared-and-networking.md

 Rust provides a straightforward interface to the most commonly used network protocol, TCP.
 It is very fault-resistant and is the base on which our networked world is built - _packets_ of data are sent and received, with acknowledgement.
-By contrast, UDP sends packets out into the wild without much error correction - there's a joke that goes "I could tell you a joke about UDP but you might not get it."
+By contrast, UDP sends packets out into the wild without acknowledgement - there's a joke that goes "I could tell you a joke about UDP but you might not get it."
 (Jokes about networking are only funny for a specialized meaning of the word 'funny')